 With cold-weather hardiness, showy in all seasons, with sizes ranging from small carpeting pines, conifer shrub to those tall forest giants, pins come in a variety of sizes and shapes less than 2 meters high for dwarf species, more than 40 meters for others).

-So, whether you have a small garden or a large park, you will certainly find a type of pine tree for every yard that will work for almost your landscape.!
+Given this variety, you will certainly find a type of pine tree for every yard that will work for almost your landscape, whether you have a small garden or a large park.

 In this article, first I’ll show you how to recognize these undemanding and highly adaptable conifers and then we’ll do some window shopping together for the pine tree varieties that’s best for your zone and site.

 After we have seen all the differences between them, you’ll be ready to recognize all the pine species in the world!

 What Is A Pine?

 By pine botanists and gardeners mean any tree from the Pinus genus.
 This genus is part of a larger family of conifers called Pinaceae, which includes firs, cedars, larches, spruces, hemlocks and finally pines themselves.
 The Pinus genus is the largest in the family.

 But it is also a genus with large variation within it.
 There are massive Pinus ponderosa for example; one of these is 235 feet tall (72 meters) and 324 inches in diameter (8.2 meters)!
 You can find it in the Rogue River-Siskiyou National Forest in Oregon if you wish.